Addressing the changing connections landscape

 Arguably, the biggest problem currently faced by all stakeholders in the connections landscape is the size of the contracted background of connections.

 In England and Wales, the connections pipeline currently stands (as of November 2023) at 500GW, comprising over 700 contractual agreements, and is continuing to grow at an accelerated rate.
-With this representing significantly more than we will need to connect under any credible future energy needs scenario and to support wider interconnector needs, it causes a great deal of uncertainty.
-The below graph indicates the increase in new applications in the past few years.
+This representing significantly more than we will need to connect under any credible future energy needs scenario.

 What is reform of the connections process driving?